from the mind of Rob Bowen

 the shorts

-latest release - top of '24 – a dark soul searching
+top of '24 – a dark soul searching

 Collaboration is always the key to this whole filmmaking game.
 And as such, we are always looking for that next opportunity.
 So when two of your favorite local filmmakers approach you looking to team up and tackle a new project, you always say “abso-fucking-lutely!”
 As was the case as 2023 was coming to a close, when Skye Armenta (Zapper, thorns, Nature’s Bastards) and Nick Gatsby (thorns, Zapper, Diabetes) of Gatsmenta Films reached out about finding another film we could work on together to start the new year.
 So I said, “abso-fucking-lutely!”